salvatore-abello/CTF-Writeups/L3ak CTF 2024/PySysMagic/PySysMagic.md

 Author: ahh
 ```

-I partecipated in the first edition of `L3ak CTF` with `FoocHackz`.
+I partecipated to the first edition of `L3ak CTF` with `FoocHackz`.
 I solved this challenge, it wasn't hard but writing a working exploit took me at least one/two hours.

 ## Index
  - [Index](#index)